Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - The production value of graphic packages is high and expensive hardware is also needed in most situations to use it.

 **Components of computer graphics**:
-Interactive Computer graphics consists of the
+Interactive Computer graphics consists of the following:
+- Digital memory buffer
+- TV monitor
+- Display controller.